 When you make a claim, or receive an insurance benefit, not only is it likely to be a difficult time, but it can be hard to know what your next step is.
-You may need help with a tailored financial plan or help in moving into a new or different phase of your financial life after a major event and/or insurance payout.
 You don't need to panic and you don't need to be rushed into a course of action.
+If you need some financial advice and help deciding what you should do in the short-term as well as a long term plan, please don't hesitate to contact one of our qualified financial advisers.

-Speak to your adviser to get the advice you need.
-If you don't have your own personal financial adviser and you need advice about your Super Savings - Corporate Accumulation account, Australian Retirement Trust also has qualified financial advisers1 who can help you over the phone with simple advice about your Super Savings - Corporate Accumulation account.
-This service is included in your membership.
-For more comprehensive advice, we may also refer you to an accredited external financial adviser2.
-Advice of this nature may incur a fee.
+Call 13 11 84 to speak to one of our phone based qualified financial advisers who can give you advice about your Super Savings account.
+The advice is included in your membership.1 For more comprehensive advice, we may also refer you to an accredited external financial adviser.2 Advice of this nature may incur a fee.

 - 1 Employees in the Australian Retirement Trust group provide advice to members and employers as representatives of Sunsuper Financial Services Pty Ltd (ABN 50 087 154 818 AFSL No. 227867) (SFS), that is wholly owned by the Trustee as an asset of Australian Retirement Trust.
 SFS is a separate legal entity responsible for the financial services it provides.
 Eligibility conditions apply.
-Refer to the Financial Services Guide at australianretirementtrust.com.au/fsg for more information. - 2 The Trustee has established a panel of accredited external financial advisers who are not employees of the Australian Retirement Trust group.
-The Trustee is not responsible for the advice provided by these advisers and does not receive or pay any referral fees.
+Refer to the Financial Services Guide (pdf) at australianretirementtrust.com.au/fsg for more information. - 2 Australian Retirement Trust has established a panel of accredited external financial advisers who are not employees of Australian Retirement Trust.
+Australian Retirement Trust is not responsible for the advice provided by these advisers and does not receive or pay any referral fees.
 These advisers will explain to you how their advice fees are determined.

-3. Definitions - General terms
+3. Definitions - general terms